Jack960317/OrderVis/README.md

 # OrderVis
-It is an interface of OrderVis, a tool that can rise explainability of DTM(Deep Temporal Model).
+This is an interface of OrderVis.
+It is a tool that can improve the explainability of DTM(Deep Temporal Model).

 ## How to use
-This system includes two parts - browser side and machine learning side.
-The machine learning side calculates interpretable information of DTM that researchers set based on input and prediction value of input reordered by end user.
-The machine learning part can run directly to provide part of interpretability.
-The code has been placed under machine learning side branch https://github.com/505025234/OrderVis/tree/machine-learning-side
+This system includes two parts: browser side and machine learning side.
+The machine learning side calculates interpretable information of DTM set by researchers based on users' input, as well as predicted value of input after reordering by end user.
+The machine learning side can be run directly and offers partial interpretability.
+The code is available  under machine learning branch: https://github.com/505025234/OrderVis/tree/machine-learning-side .

 While the browser side is responsible for functions of visualization and interaction, which greatly improves interpretability with help of the machine learning side.